yungwine/docs/docs/nodes/validator/staking-with-nominator-pools.md

 It's evident that not everyone can afford to have 100,000s of Toncoin on their balance – here's where nominators come into play.
 Simply put, the nominator is a user who lends his TON to validators.
 Every time the validator earns a reward by validating blocks, it is distributed between the involved participants.

 Some time ago, Ton Whales ran the first staking pool on TON with a minimum deposit of 50 TON.
-Later, TON Foundation launched the first open nominator pool.
+Later, TON Core launched the first open nominator pool.
 Now, users may stake Toncoin in a fully-decentralized way, starting with **10,000 TON**.

 _From [TON Community post](https://t.me/toncoin/543)._